-Tinker Ready, Special to The Los Angelos Times: October 1, 2001
+Tinker Ready, Special to The Los Angeles Times: October 1, 2001

 In the made-for-TV movie about two women who took on Dow Corning Corp. and other medical device makers over the safety of silicone breast implants, the women emerge as winners.
 In real life, P.J.
 Brent’s story did not have such a happy ending.

-Like the movie heroines, the Atlanta mother of six believed she had been poisoned by leaking implants.
-But by March 2000, when she testified before the Food and Drug Administration, public and scientific opinion had shifted.
-Many scientists and doctors now consider the breast implant scare to be nothing more than a case of junk science meeting legal excess.
-Brent told the panel that silicone ruined her health and harmed two of her children whom she breast-fed.
-But a Pennsylvania pediatrician contradicted her, telling the FDA that there is no scientific evidence linking Brent’s implants to her children’s severe leg numbness, rashes and difficulty swallowing.
+Like the movie heroines, the Atlanta mother of six believed she had been poisoned by leaking implants. […] But a Pennsylvania pediatrician contradicted her, telling the FDA that there is no scientific evidence linking Brent’s implants to her children’s severe leg numbness, rashes and difficulty swallowing.

 Brent’s story ended a few months after the FDA hearing.
 One summer morning, she drove to the top of a five-story parking garage at a shopping mall in suburban Atlanta, climbed over the railing and leaped to her death.

-The tide began to turn in the implant debate in 1996 when a federal judge overseeing a class-action suit against implant makers convened a scientific panel to examine a pile of conflicting research.
-At about the same time, Congress also stepped in to help sort out the science.
-Stuart Bondurant, the dean emeritus of the University of North Carolina medical school, headed the congressional panel, which was based at the prestigious Institute of Medicine.
-By then, more than 1.5 million U.S. women had silicone implants and roughly 1,200 scientific papers had been written on the issue.
-Bondurant’s group issued its report in 1999, concluding that the evidence linking silicone implants to serious illness is “insufficient or flawed.” […]
+Stuart Bondurant, the dean emeritus of the University of North Carolina medical school, headed the congressional panel, which was based at the prestigious Institute of Medicine. […] Bondurant’s group issued its report in 1999, concluding that the evidence linking silicone implants to serious illness is “insufficient or flawed.” […]

-The Institute of Medicine report was not intended to be the last word, but many doctors, judges and journalists have interpreted it that way, said Diana Zuckerman, the director of the National Center for Health Research, a Washington, D.C.-based think-tank.
+The Institute of Medicine report was not intended to be the last word, but many doctors, judges and journalists have interpreted it that way, said Diana Zuckerman, the director of the National Center for Policy Research for Women & Families, a Washington, D.C.-based think-tank.
 As a result, the two reports had “an enormous chilling effect” on both the legal case against implants and the potential for further research, she said.